Promotion and Tenure Toolkit

 The Department Review Committee (or Chair, in cases where no review committee has been formed) establishes and communicates to all parties involved the deadlines and milestones for the data gathering and evaluation process, and to ensure that the dossier is delivered to the College by the appropriate deadline.

 The candidate prepares a curriculum vitae, which follows the format of Appendix B5 (DOC), a self advocacy statement, which follows the format of Appendix B6 (DOC), and any other supporting documentation, and assembles these, along with his or her three most significant publications.
 If the candidate conducts research in multiple and substantially different areas, s/he may identify those research areas and provide the three most significant publications in each area.
 (Separate groups of three publications will then be provided to different reviewers, but in all cases a total of only three will be provided.)
-The candidate also develops a list of potential external reviewers and a list of individuals to be excluded as potential reviewers.
-The candidate delivers this material to the Department Review Committee (or Chair, if no Department Review Committee is established).
+The candidate also develops a list of individuals to be excluded as potential reviewers.
+The candidate delivers this list to the Department Review Committee (or Chair, if no Department Review Committee is established).

-The Department Review Committee (or Chair, if no Department Review Committee is established) independently generates a list of external reviewers, then merges that list with the candidate's reviewer suggestions to generate a final list of external reviewers, taking into consideration the candidate's reviewer exclusion list.
+The Department Review Committee (or Chair, if no Department Review Committee is established) independently generates a list of external reviewers, then merges that list with the candidate's exclusion list to create a final list of external reviewers.
 Note the distinction between A and B letter requirements.

 A summary of external reviewers (including an explanation of why they were selected) is prepared and added to the dossier.